rishiiih/Ecommerce-Follow-Along/README.md

 ✅ Ensuring Data Integrity & Error Handling
 Implemented loading states while fetching orders.
 Handled cases where no orders were found or API calls failed.

+## Milestone 28: Cancel Order Feature 🛑

+✅ Adding Cancel Order Button
+Implemented a "Cancel Order" button for each order on the My Orders page.
+Ensured that the button is only visible for active orders (not for canceled ones).

+✅ Creating Backend Endpoint for Order Cancellation Developed an API endpoint to handle order cancellation requests.
+The endpoint receives the order-id, retrieves the order, updates its status to canceled, and saves the changes.

+✅ Updating Order Status in Database
+Integrated backend logic to modify the order status in the database.
+Ensured that canceled orders are no longer modifiable.

+✅ Enhancing User Experience
+Improved UI to reflect real-time order status updates.
+Disabled/hid the cancel button for orders that have already been canceled.